-Oversees a variety of complex experimental tests and leads in development of new molecular assays and techniques.
-Requires subject matter expertise/knowledge to execute and analyze results.
-Performs clinical assay development.
-Multiple tests will be developed in parallel.
-Independence in reviewing, understanding and applying literature in consultation with pathologists is required.
-Coordinates with other staff doing developmental work and collaborates with technologists who will be performing the test clinically once development has been completed.
+The Department of Pathology seeks a Clinical Laboratory Specialist who will oversee a variety of complex experimental tests and leads in development of new molecular assays and techniques.
+This position requires subject matter expertise/knowledge to execute and analyze results.
+The Clinical Laboratory Specialist performs clinical assay development while multiple tests will be developed in parallel.
+This role includes independence in reviewing, understanding and applying literature in consultation with pathologists is required and will coordinate with other staff doing developmental work as well as collaborate with technologists who will be performing the test clinically once development has been completed.

 Using comprehensive scientific knowledge, maintains both research and clinical diagnostic test environment.

 Performs a variety of complex technical procedures on different specimens, including but not limited to: blood, CSF, respiratory, or formalin-fixed paraffin embedded specimens in the assigned laboratory.

 Maintains divisional compliance with all regulatory standards and adheres to all established QA/QC procedures.
 Documents results under quality assurance guidelines and provides recommendations to technical staff, ensuring reproducibility of results.

 Follows standard operating procedures for preparing samples developed for molecular assays in support of patient care and research.

 Troubleshoots implementation of new venues or protocols to the lab SOP's.
 Develops new quality standards for molecular assays.

 Works closely with the Medical Directors to understand their scientific questions/aims, and offer support, implementation, and analysis of any type of molecular assay to reach their goals.

 Performs literature search and review, and orders necessary supplies, in preparation for development.

 Ensures that data is accurately maintained and organized.
 Records timelines, status reports, and logs.
 Maintains laboratory notebooks.